 Helmets: Helmets are basically designed to prevent head injuries.
 The most important is wear a helmet which fits exactly and not too small or big.

 Other important equipment's required are wet suit, dry suit and extra throwing bags.
 All these are provided in rafting camps you need not have to pay any extra for these.

 Rishikesh in Uttarakand

 Rishikesh is a small town located in Uttarakand at the foot hills of Himalayas.
 Rishikesh is 35 km far from Haridwar, 90 Km from Mussoorie, 25 Km far from Jollygrant airport Dehradun, and 240 Km far from New Delhi.
 It is one of the holy towns for Hindus.
 River Ganga flows through the town.

 Weather in Rishikesh

-Rishikesh has a very good weather conditions.
-Summers are very pleasant and winters are very cold.
-Except 3 months of monsoon, which stretches from mid June to September, rafting in Rishikesh is in huge demand for the remaining 9 months.
+Rishikesh has a very good weather condition.
+Summers are very pleasant, and winters are very cold.
+Except 3 months of monsoon, which stretches from mid-June to September, rafting in Rishikesh is in huge demand for the remaining 9 months.
 The months of February, March, April, May, October and November witness the highest number of rafters from all over the world.
 This is the peak period for rafting here.